ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The message must be signed by the server.

 The parameters of this message consist of the following:
-The parameters of this message consist of the following:

-- messageType REQUIRED urn:ietf:satp:msgtype:ack-commence-msg
+- messageType REQUIRED: urn:ietf:satp:msgtype:ack-commence-msg

 - sessionId REQUIRED: A unique identifier chosen earlier by the client in the Initialization Request Message.

 - transferContextId REQUIRED: A unique identifier used to identify the current transfer session at the application layer.

 - hashPrevMessage REQUIRED.
 The cryptographic hash of the last message, in this case the Transfer Commence Message.
 The default hash algorithm is SHA256.